Ontario Increasing Penalties for Careless Drivers

 The Real Problem with Distracted or Careless Driving

 Ontario’s increased focus on preventing distracted or careless driving is a welcome change.
 But it’s important to look beyond the legal penalties that the province attaches to such behaviour to understand the real risks posed—and the real reason why every Ontario driver should pay attention to the road and drive carefully.

 Careless or distracted driving often results in accidents that seriously injure or kill the driver, his or her passengers, or other users of the road.
 This human cost is so much worse than the fines, demerit points, suspensions, and even imprisonment that the province imposes on careless drivers.

 If you’ve been injured in an automobile accident in Ontario as the result of another driver’s carelessness or distraction, you should contact an Ontario personal injury lawyer for help obtaining the compensation that Ontario law entitles you to.
-Contact Preszler Law Firm today for a free consultation to help you understand your rights.
+Contact Preszler Injury Lawyers today for a free consultation to help you understand your rights.